kubapilch/SubInfo/README.md

 To run the `subinfo.py` script to download data you have to pass this obligatory argument:
 - `-n`/`--name` - Name of a subreddit

-You can also add optional arguments:
+You can also add optional argument:
-- `-s`/`--summary` - If you wnat to display summary of the subreddit info in terminal
-- `-f`/`--file` - If you want to get data from file instead of downloading it
 - `-d`/`--database` - If you want to save data to sql database. **You have to pass name for a database after this flag(without extension)**